/ Continuing Education

 Experience a personalized learning journey

 Dive into a medium of your choice, no experience required.
 Everything from ceramics and beginning painting to puppet making and stone carving!
-Continuing Education classes are available for youth and adults, starting at Kindergarten.
+Continuing Education classes are available for youth and adults.

-2026 Spring Adult + Young Artist classes begin in February.
+2026 Spring Adult + Young Artist class registration is now closed.

 Sign Up Today!